thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 						# Warning: ARTIFACTS will appear when displaying any user ImTextureID fragment with ALPHA inside the range (0,255) (edges excluded).
 						# This also affects all the images displayed in the imguiimageeditor addon, when their ALPHA is not 0 or 255.
 						# (This happens because we use a single shader to display everything).
-						# Warning: I'm not sure this works with the imguifreetype addon (YES_IMGUIFREETYPE).

 IMIMPL_USE_ARB_TEXTURE_SWIZZLE_TO_SAVE_FONT_TEXTURE_MEMORY	    # It uses the GL_ARB_TEXTURE_SWIZZLE OpenGL extension (core in OpenGL 3.3, and present as an extension on many systems in previous OpenGL versions),
 								    # to reduce GPU font texture memory to about 0.25 times the full RGBA memory.